mendix/docs/content/appstore/app-services/3d-viewer.md

 First, download the *3DViewer.mpk* from the Marketplace.
 When you want to add the app service to your app in Mendix Studio Pro, follow these steps:

 1. Right-click the project in the **Project Explorer**, click **Import module package**, and select the *3DViewer.mpk*.
-2. In the **Import Module** dialog box, **Add as a new module** is the default option when the module is being downloaded for the first time, which means new entities will be created in your project (with the **Viewer3D** name).
-For more information on adding a module, see the [Using a Module](../general/app-store-content#module) section in *How to Use Marketplace Content in Studio Pro*.
-3. Click **Import** on the **Import Module** dialog box.
-4. Open the **Project Explorer** to view the Viewer3D module.
-You can see a collection of ready-to-use items in the **Viewer3D** folder.
-In addition, if you go to **Toolbox** pane, you will also notice a collection of 3D widgets are added to the **Toolbox** widget list under the **Add-on widget** category.
-5. Map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.
-6. Find and select the 3DViewer.mpk that you have and import it.
-7. In the **Import Module** dialog box, **Add as a new module** is the default option when the module is being downloaded for the first time, which means that new entities will be created in your project.
+2. In the **Import Module** dialog box, **Add as a new module** is the default option when the module is being downloaded for the first time, which means that new entities will be created in your project.
 Note that the name will be displayed as "Viewer3D" instead of "3DViewer" in Project Explorer due to naming conventions:

 	![import-3dviewer](attachments/3d-viewer/import-3dviewer.jpg)

 	{{% alert type="warning" %}}If you have made any edits or customization to a module that you have already downloaded, be aware of the **Replace existing module** option.
 This will override all of your changes with the standard App Store content, which will result in the creation of new entities and attributes, the deletion of renamed entities and attributes, and the deletion of their respective tables and columns represented in the database.
 Therefore, unless you understand the implications of your changes and you will not update your content in the future, making edits to the downloaded modules is not recommended.{{% /alert %}}

-8. Click **Import** on the **Import Module** dialog box, and a pop-up stating that “The app was successfully imported into the project” will appear.
+3. Click **Import** on the **Import Module** dialog box, and a pop-up stating that “The app was successfully imported into the project” will appear.
 Click **OK**.
-9. Open the **Project Explorer** to view the Viewer3D module.
+4. Open the **Project Explorer** to view the Viewer3D module.
 You can see a collection of ready to use items under the Viewer3D folder.
 Besides, if you go to Toolbox window, you will also notice a  collection of 3D widgets are added to Toolbox widget list, under the **Add-on widget** category.
-10. After importing, you need to map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.
+5. After importing, you need to map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.

 Now you have succesfully added the 3D Viewer resources to your app.